 A member of the extended Barbadillo saga, producers in Sanlúcar de Barrameda since 1821, Antonio Barbadillo Mateos launched his own project in 2010, after having grown up and worked in the family estate for several decades.

 He doesn’t have a winery.
 Instead he visits Sanlúcar producers to select casks that draw his attention “for their candour” and he bottles wines in seasonal sacas (extractions) under the brand Sacristía AB.
 He chose the name to honor his personal commitment to quality: his initials, AB, and sacristía, which is the name used in the area to refer to a corner in the winery where the best wines are stored.

-His manzanilla, golden colored and concentrated, comes from casks which belong to Bodegas Francisco Yuste, a new winery in the region which has purchased historical soleras like Conde de Aldama’s or more recently Pedro Romero’s.
-But the first casks selected by Antonio Barbadillo for his Sacristía AB came from Sánchez Ayala, an almacenista with a winery in Sanlúcar’s Barrio Bajo district, where Equipo Navazos sources some of its legendary manzanillas.
+His manzanilla, golden colored and concentrated, comes since 2018 from Bodegas Orleans in Sanlúcar.
+Until the 2018 saca, he used to draw the wine from casks belonging to Bodegas Francisco Yuste, a new winery in the region which has purchased historical soleras like Conde de Aldama’s, some of Pedro Romero’s and recently Argüeso.
+The first casks selected by Antonio Barbadillo for his Sacristía AB came from Sánchez Ayala, an almacenista with a winery in Sanlúcar’s Barrio Bajo district, where Equipo Navazos has sourced some of its legendary manzanillas.

 His third wine, launched in 2015, is Sacristía AB Oloroso, which unlike his other wines, has been selected from a winery in Jerez.